Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Identification of

 \subsection{Consistency assumption}

 \textit{Consistency} is the type of assumption that connects potential variables to observed variables.
 Here the assumption is that $Y=Y_a$ if $A=a$.
 That is, for individuals with actual exposure $A=a$, the observed outcome $Y$ reveals the potential outcome $Y_a$.
 This seems like an obvious fact, but it is an assumption; the idea is that the potential outcome $Y_a$ is well defined \citep{Cole2009}, no matter how exposure value $a$ is assigned to the individual and no matter what exposure is assigned to other individuals \citep{Rubin1974}.
+This assumption would be violated if one person's exposure affects others' outcomes (a typical example being vaccination), or, say, if a person's potential outcome under an exposure varies depending on whether they self-select or are assigned the exposure.